openube/slack-portable-1/README.md

 ## About

 A single EXE created with [Golang](https://golang.org/) to make [Slack](https://slack.com) portable on Windows systems.<br />
-Tested on Windows 7, Windows 8.1 and Windows 10.
+Tested on Windows 7, Windows 8.1 and Windows 10.<br />
+And do not forget to star :star2: the project if you like it :heart_eyes:

 ## Requirements